lerouxrgd/ngt-rs/README.md

 let id1 = index.insert(vec1)?;
 let id2 = index.insert(vec2)?;

-// Actually build the index (not yet persisted on disk)
+// Build the index in RAM (not yet persisted on disk)
 // This is required in order to be able to search vectors index.build(2)?;